 Kill the reader of this letter.

-He never sought the company of the fairer sex.
-Every time he looked at the face of another woman, he could only remember the betrayal that he had faced in his life.
+This was his life.
+A full life.
+And yet, a cursed life.
+He was never able to seek the company of women after that.
+Every time he met one, he could only remember the betrayal that he had faced in his life.

 For my other Flash Fiction Entries, visit https://theblogofkarthi.wordpress.com/category/flash-fiction/